ccontrols/component-controls/ui/components/README.md

 -   **as**? : _any_

     syntax container as element
--   **title**? : _string_

-    optional section title for the block
 -   **actions**? : _ActionItem\[]_

-    additional actions provided to the component
+    optional actions provided to the component

 ## <ins>Source</ins>